saitaiky/notebook/docs/docs/software-development/interview/tips-and-framework/frameworks.md

 **Tip:** Don't speak for more than two minutes without checking in.
 Use both active and passive check-ins to keep the conversation focused and on track.

+## How to Get Unstuck

+Feeling stuck in a PM interview can be daunting, especially during analytical questions.
+Here are some strategies to help:

+1. **Breathe:** Take a moment to relax instead of powering through.
+This can help clear your mind.

+2. **Recap:** Review what you've already discussed, including key assumptions and the question itself.
+This can spark new ideas and help the interviewer guide you if needed.

+3. **Ask for Direction:** If you're still stuck, communicate this to the interviewer by suggesting a direction and asking for their input.
+This shows initiative and openness to guidance.

+4. **Stay Positive:** If you struggle with a question, don't let it affect your performance on subsequent questions.
+Maintain a positive attitude throughout the interview.

+Using these tips can help you navigate challenging questions and demonstrate your resilience and problem-solving skills.

 ## Discussing Tradeoffs